 We also represent clients before public utilities commissions for many states including:

 - New Jersey

 Sutherland's multidisciplinary approach to energy regulation and compliance offers clients a one-stop-shop that saves time and money.
 Relying on decades of federal and state regulatory experience and our position at the forefront of developing energy regulation, we offer a level of service that protects our clients from avoidable complications.

 Sutherland represents a leading voice of the energy sector.

-Sutherland advocates before the CFTC for a group of major commercial energy firms regarding the implementation of, and compliance with, Dodd-Frank.
-Members are all primarily in the business of delivering physical energy commodities to others.
-Our strategic work includes developing strategies for industry standard practices, transactional issues and potential enforcement issues.
+Sutherland advocates on behalf of a group of major commercial energy firms regarding the implementation of, and compliance with Dodd-Frank.
+Members include global energy companies, producers, processors, public utility holding companies, traders and power producers—all of whom are primarily in the business of delivering physical energy commodities to others.
+Our representation focuses on advocacy matters before the CFTC and development of strategies for implementing and complying with Dodd-Frank, including the development of industry standard practices, transactional issues and potential enforcement issues.